 Fundamentally, information system security reduces the risk of damage from attacks.
 It does this by identifying the threats to the system, identifying the system’s vulnerabilities to these threats, and providing countermeasures.
 The countermeasures reduce vulnerabilities directly, counteract threats, or recover from successful attacks.

-Entities such as clients, Servers, and users should prove their identities.
+Entities such as Clients, Servers, and users should prove their identities.
 Authentication can be based on something the entity is, has, or knows.

 The access to read, write, or execute resources should be authorized for only those entities that have a need for that access within the requirements of the system.
 Authorization can be as coarse-grained as allowing or disallowing a Client to access a Server or it could be much finer grained such as allowing specific actions on specific information items by specific users.
 The granularity of a system depends in part on the functionality supported by the Server, but in general Authorization should be given based on the need-to-know principle i.e. a user should be granted access only to information they require for the function they are performing.